 • Restructuring charges.
 We have undertaken, and we may continue to undertake, significant restructuring initiatives, which have required us, or may require us in the future, to develop formalized plans for exiting any of our existing activities.
 We recognize the fair value of a liability for costs associated with exiting an activity when a probable liability exists and it can be reasonably estimated.
 We record estimated charges for non-voluntary termination benefit arrangements such as severance and outplacement costs meeting the criteria for a liability as described above.
 Given the significance of and the timing of the execution of such activities, the process is complex and involves periodic reviews of estimates made at the time the original decisions were taken.
 As we operate in a highly cyclical industry, we monitor and evaluate business conditions on a regular basis.
 If broader or newer initiatives, which could include production curtailment or closure of other manufacturing facilities, were to be taken, we may be required to incur additional charges as well as to change estimates of amounts previously recorded.
 The potential impact of these changes could be material and could have a material adverse effect on our results of operations or financial condition.
-In the first half of 2008, the net amount of restructuring charges and other related closure costs amounted to \$66 million before taxes.
+In the first quarter of 2008, the net amount of restructuring charges and other related closure costs amounted to \$19 million before taxes, of which \$2 million were related to the FMG deconsolidation as mentioned above.
 See Note 7 to our Unaudited Interim Consolidated Financial Statements.

 • Share-based compensation.
 We are required to expense our employees' share-based compensation awards for financial reporting purposes.
 We measure our share-based compensation cost based on the fair value on the grant date of each award.
 This cost is recognized over the period during which an employee is required to provide service in exchange for the award or the requisite service period, usually the vesting period, and is adjusted for actual forfeitures that occur before vesting.
 Our share-based compensation plans may award shares contingent on the achievement of certain financial objectives, including market performance and financial results.
 In order to assess the fair value of this share-based compensation, we are required to estimate certain items, including the probability of meeting the market performance and financial results targets, the forfeitures and the service period of our employees.
-As a result, in relation to our Unvested Stock Award Plan, we recorded a total pre-tax expense of \$49 million in the first half of 2008, out of which \$1 million was related to the 2005 plan; \$12 million to the 2006 plan; \$34 million to the 2007 plan; and \$2 million to the 2008 plan.
+As a result, in the first quarter of 2008 we recorded a total pre-tax expense of \$33 million out of which \$1 million are related to the 2005 Unvested Stock Award Plan, \$7 million to the 2006 Unvested Stock Award Plan and \$25 million to the 2007 Unvested Stock Award Plan.

-• Income taxes.
+Income taxes.
 We are required to make estimates and judgments in determining income tax expense for financial statement purposes.
 These estimates and judgments also occur in the calculation of certain tax assets and liabilities and provisions.
 Furthermore, the adoption of the Financial Accounting Standards Board ("FASB") Interpretation No. 48, Accounting for Uncertainty in Income Taxes - an Interpretation of FASB Statement No. 109 ("FIN 48") requires an evaluation of the probability of any tax uncertainties and the booking of the relevant charges.